grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 The observations sketched above give rise to multiple questions.
 Why is the figure of a female hero so negatively received in certain online sub-discourses?
 Are such misogynist attitudes augmented in the context of a pandemic?
 The covid-19 virus is a source of global fear and instability.
 Thus, there is reason to believe that the hatred against female nurses is partly nurtured by a notion of powerlessness and a fear of transforming power relations.
 There is indeed a connection between the caring provided by nurses and the notion of power.
 If somebody has the skills and knowledge to improve or save your life it may give rise to a strong feeling of dependence.[^1] In the current situation the world's societies are absolutely dependent on medical workers, both for health and financial reasons.
 In other words, the pandemic has emphasized the necessity of nurses and the fact that their profession is crucial in a time of crisis.

 There is an obvious conflict between nurses framed as crucial, courageous and powerful professionals and the more stereotypical image of nurses.
 Female nurses have always been subject to stereotyping and prejudice, especially in cinema and pornography.
 They have, amongst other, been framed as less intelligent, angle-like or as sex symbols.[^2] Are the strong reactions in the sub-discourse on 4chan a consequence of a long-lived stereotype threatened by more powerful and heroic narratives?
 This important question cannot be answered before the portrayal of female nurses on 4chan has been properly analyzed.
 In that sense, this project is only the beginning of a much larger endeavor.
 The project aims at exploring which attributes are used to describe female nurses on 4chan and how such attributes contribute to a negative construction of female nurses as non-heroes.
-Additionally, it seeks to identified, how female nurses are classified in different ways.
+Additionally, it seeks to identify how female nurses are classified in different ways.
 Hopefully the result of this analysis can be utilized in future projects that examine the relation between misogynist nurse hatred and transforming power relations.

 ----